 Fitbit improvements: skin allergies and better clasp

-Each new wristband (except the Alta and Blaze's leather and stainless steel wristbands) is made of a flexible, durable elastomer material similar to that used in many sports watches.
+Each new wristband (except the Alta, Charge 2 and Blaze's leather and stainless steel wristbands) is made of a flexible, durable elastomer material similar to that used in many sports watches.

 Another problem that beset Force owners was the wristband's weak clasp, which lead to many – me among them – losing their treasured tracker.
-Now take a look at the back of the Charge HR, and you'll see a surgical-grade stainless steel buckle that's much more like a standard watch.
-The new buckle is found on the Charge HR, Blaze and Surge, but not the Flex, Alta or Charge.
-Fitbit has improved the Charge's strap, but it can still come undone and Fitbit acknowledges that it's a problem.
-It's one of the reasons we recommend the Charge HR instead.
+Now take a look at the back of the Charge 2, and you'll see a surgical-grade stainless steel buckle that's much more like a standard watch.
+The new buckle is found on the Alta HR, Charge 2, Blaze and Surge, but not the slimmer Flex 2 or Alta.
+Fitbit has improved the pop-in clasp found in the Alta and Flex 2, but it can still come undone.
+It's one of the reasons we recommend the watch-buckle Fitbits instead.
 Plus the buckle isn't uncomfortable when worn in bed.

 Which Fitbit is best: display